Adolf Hitler in popular culture: Representations of Hitler after his death

-Him (2001) is a sculpture resembling a schoolboy kneeling in prayer, except that the head has been replaced with the realistic likeness of Adolf Hitler.
+Him (2001). by Maurizio Cattelan, is a sculpture resembling a schoolboy kneeling in prayer, except that the head has been replaced with the realistic likeness of Adolf Hitler.
 The sculpture was frequently displayed at the end of a long hallway or at the opposite end of a white room, turned away from the viewer so that they wouldn't be able to recognize the individual until they advanced close enough.
 The artist's proof of Him (2001) was sold at auction by Christie's in 2016 for $17,189,000.

 Kosovar Emin Xhinovci has attracted considerable media attention for his striking resemblance to Hitler, and subsequent impersonation of him.

 Hitler in fiction

 WorldCat lists 553 published books under this heading.